hpcleuven/VscDocumentation/source/data/tier1data/features/group_administration.rst

 To do so, click on 'Add group' and give a name.
 Custom groups will always get your project name as prefix.
 For example, if your project is called 'demo-project' and you enter 'master_students', the custom group will be called 'demo-project_master_students'.

-When you create a new group, or where you click on one, you will get an overview of the group members on the left side.
+Whenever you create a new group or access an existing one, you will get an overview of the group members on the left side.
 On the right side, you will see the members of the project who are not yet part of this group.